 "The embrace of open-source technologies within the enterprise continues to rise, and we are proud to be huge open-source advocates and contributors at CenturyLink.
 We believe it's critical to be active in the open-source community, building flexible and feature-rich tools that enable new possibilities for developers."
 Jared Wray, SVP of Platform at CenturyLink

-The main reason for us to open source our knowledge base and certain tools, however, was for our CenturyLink Cloud platform users.
+The main reason for us to open source our knowledge base and certain tools, however, was for our CenturyLink Platform users.
 Turning over the control, through open source, to many of our tools and documentation allows our users the freedom to modify and reuse them as their own.

 Open Sourcing our KBs and tools also created an internal advantage.
 Integrating them with tools such as Slack, lead to improved collaboration internally between teams, and allows those who control the CenturyLink Cloud Public KB Github repository to get notified of when and who updates articles.